The Shift-P2 is a sophisticated RPM engine gauge, designed to be used in your peripheral vision.

 Thanks to Damien, Main North Automatics, for design input and printing.

 The only reason to update the firmware for earlier versions, is if you want to disable the auto-off timer for the display screen or use the lights sequence 19.
+It also has a tweak for P2+ users that can prevent external warnings triggering when ignition first turned on.

 If you have an earlier model with the RPM pullup function, which you are using, do not update.
 This feature was removed as it was too convenient to “try it” without understanding the risks.